scott-huberty/q1k-neuroimaging/docs/source/lab_specifications/index.rst

 The Q1k lab uses Magstim (EGI) EEG equipment and SR Research ET equipment.
 The EGI system is comprised of a Mac computer running Net Station 5, and a Net Amps 400 EEG amplifier.
-The SR Research system is comprised of a PC running the experiment software and an Eyelink 1000 Plus eye tracker (which itself is comprised of a standalone PC, which we call the "Host PC", and the eye tracking lens on A participant display).
+The SR Research system is comprised of a PC running the experiment software (hereafter referred to as the "Display PC"), and an Eyelink 1000 Plus eye tracker (which itself is comprised of a standalone PC, which we call the "Host PC", and the eye tracking lens on a participant display).
+A Cedrus Stimtracker is used to send timestamps of stimulus events to both the EEG and ET systems, which can be used to synchronize the EEG and Eyetrcking signals during analysis.

 .. figure:: https://raw.githubusercontent.com/scott-huberty/Q1K-doc-assets/main/_images/lab/eeg-Setup.jpg